 There are two major weaknesses in commercial aluminum / glass storefront doors that allow them to be easily and very quickly bypassed — even by a complete novice.

-One involves the mortise lock itself and the other the body that the mortise is secured to (see our article Commercial Lock Types.
+- Attacking the mortise lock itself and the other the body that the mortise is secured to (see our article Commercial Lock Types.

 These attacks work on all mortise type locks and lock bodies.
 These locks are most commonly found in strip malls on glass/aluminum store front doors.
 But major office centers with glass doors use them as well.

 What’s more is that it doesn’t even matter if you’ve installed a high-security mortise lock that cost hundreds of dollars.
 That will protect you from lock picking and lock bumping, but it will not protect your commercial storefront door from these break ins.

 Some might say, “So what, they can just break the glass.”
 And, in a riot, that would be true.
 But during a robbery where someone is worried about being discovered, burglars want to access your commercial property as quietly as possible.
 These door improvements prevent them from getting in undiscovered.